 F3 = F1* d1/d2

-Consider the gap between the bushing and face collar as negligible.
+Consider the gap between the bushing and the face collar as negligible.
 The face collar will be placed up against the frictionless surface of the thrust bushing.
 Once the air supply is turned on, a small gap will be created.
-Therefore, the total length of the thrust bushing system can be determined by:
+Therefore, the total length of the thrust bushing system can be determined by the following formula:

-Length of left face collar + Length of thrust air bushing + length of right face collar
+length of the left face collar + ength of thrust air bushing + length of right face collar